labiraus/k8s-quickstart/README.md

 # k8s-quickstart

-A simple quickstart demo for local microservice development
+A straight forward turnkey solution for running a kubernetes cluster on a local machine.

 The idea is to create an out of the box kubernetes cluster with containerized code, ingress control, service mesh, and automatic deployment following industry standards and best practices.